Mbappe a 'real killer' for PSG, says Diallo

 "In the game, he is becoming a real killer.
 He didn't have those qualities when he left Monaco, even if he scored many goals for Monaco.
 Now, he is very accurate."

-Mbappe scored as PSG opened its Ligue 1 title defence with a 3-0 win at home to Nimes last week.
+Mbappe scored as PSG opened their Ligue 1 title defence with a 3-0 win at home to Nimes last week.

-PSG is away to Rennes on Monday (AEST) amid uncertainty over the future of Neymar, who continues to be linked to LaLiga champion Barcelona and Real Madrid.
+PSG are away to Rennes on Sunday amid uncertainty over the future of Neymar, who continues to be linked to LaLiga champions Barcelona and Real Madrid.